Intrinsic Riemannian Functional Data Analysis for Sparse Longitudinal Observations: Application to longitudinal diffusion tensors

 \section{Application to longitudinal diffusion tensors}

-We apply the proposed framework to analyze longitudinal diffusion tensors from Alzheimer's Disease Neuroimaging Initiative\footnote{http://adni.loni.usc.edu/} (ADNI).
+We apply the proposed framework to analyze longitudinal diffusion tensors from Alzheimer's Disease Neuroimaging Initiative (ADNI) database.
+The ADNI was launched in 2003 as a public-private partnership, led by Principal Investigator Michael W. Weiner, MD.
+The primary goal of ADNI has been to test whether serial magnetic resonance imaging (MRI), positron emission tomography (PET), other biological markers, and clinical and neuropsychological assessment can be combined to measure the progression of mild cognitive impairment (MCI) and early Alzheimer's disease (AD).
+For up-to-date information, see \url{www.adni-info.org}.

 Diffusion tensor imaging (DTI), a special kind of diffusion-weighted magnetic resonance imaging, has been extensively adopted in brain science to investigate white matter tractography.
 In a DTI image, each brain voxel is associated with a $3\times 3$ symmetric positive-definite matrix, called diffusion tensor, that characterizes diffusion of water molecules in the voxel.
 As diffusion of water molecules carries rich information about axons, diffusion tensor imaging has important applications in both clinical diagnostics and scientific research related to brain diseases.
 From a statistical perspective, diffusion tensors are modeled as random elements in $\dtispd$, and have been studied extensively, such as \cite{Fillard2005,arsigny2006,Lenglet2006,Pennec2006,Fletcher2007,Dryden2009,Zhu2009,Pennec2020}, among many others.
 In these works $\dtispd$ is endowed with a Riemannian metric or a non-Euclidean distance that aims to alleviate or completely eliminate swelling effect \citep{Arsigny2007}.
 However, none of them consider the longitudinal aspect of diffusion tensors.